 While visiting family in Moscow in 1864, Tolstoy read his relatives sections of his work in progress.
 The family was surprised to hear numerous similarities between themselves and the characters.
-In a novel with as many characters as War and Peace (559 in all), this was, perhaps, inevitable.
+In a novel with as many characters as War and Peace, this was, perhaps, inevitable.

 Scholars note that Tolstoy’s progress on War and Peace frequently stalled as the author reworked portions of the book again and again.
 The constant churn could be frustrating to the author, who would often clear his head with hunting excursions on his estate at Yasnaya Polyana.
 Even after the six volumes of War and Peace were completed, Tolstoy went back and revised.
 He cut out pages and pages of commentary, eventually whittling the work down to four volumes.

-In 1866, as the last installments of Tolstoy’s “1805” were being published; another story appeared in Russian Messenger that generated considerable buzz: Fyodor Dostoevsky’s Crime and Punishment.
-Appearing in monthly installments, the story—alongside “1805”—made Russian Messenger one of the most significant literary journals in history.
-The significance may have been lost on Katkov who, in addition to paying through the nose to Tolstoy, had to deal with the fact that Dostoevsky “struggled to meet the deadlines for each of the monthly installments of Crime and Punishment,” according to Bartlett.
+In 1866, as the last installments of Tolstoy’s “1805” were being published, another story appeared in Russian Messenger that generated considerable buzz: Fyodor Dostoevsky’s Crime and Punishment.
+Appearing in monthly installments, the story (alongside “1805”) made Russian Messenger one of the most significant literary journals in history.
+The significance may have been lost on Katkov, who, in addition to paying through the nose to Tolstoy, had to deal with the fact that Dostoevsky “struggled to meet the deadlines for each of the monthly installments of Crime and Punishment,” according to Bartlett.

 In dramatizing history with such scope and detail, Tolstoy had taken a massive leap towards the modern historical novel.
 History, Tolstoy believed, is the chronicle of individual lives, and fiction is the best way to reveal those lives.
 Many readers were on board, and War and Peace became a smash success.
 “It is the epic, the history novel and the vast picture of the whole nation’s life,” novelist Ivan Turgenev wrote.

 Tolstoy wasn’t the first author to utilize internal monologue (or the internal thoughts of characters), but many scholars credit him with revolutionizing its use.
-According to Kathryn Feuer, a Tolstoy scholar who had access to the author’s early drafts, the author mastered the art of presenting a character’s internal response to external objects and events.
+According to Feuer, the author mastered the art of presenting a character’s internal response to external objects and events.

 She also noted, as others have, Tolstoy’s seamless use of multiple perspectives, from sweeping battle scenes that situate the reader high above the mayhem, to the intimate goings-on within the minds of Pierre Bezukhov, Natasha Rostova, and other characters.

 Despite an overwhelmingly positive response to War and Peace from readers and critics, Tolstoy wanted to address those who criticized the work’s genre ambiguity.
-In the journal Russian Archive, Tolstoy wrote an essay titled “A Few Words About the Novel War and Peace’” (which, being Tolstoy, was much more than a few words).
+In the journal Russian Archive, Tolstoy wrote an essay titled “A Few Words About the Novel War and Peace” (which, because it was written by Tolstoy, was much more than a few words).